AnthonySteele/anthonysteele.github.io/AsyncResync.md

 This is true in Windows desktop GUI applications (Windows forms and WPF), and in ASP; but is false in a console app, a windows service or threadpool thread, and [false in ASP.Net core](http://blog.stephencleary.com/2017/03/aspnetcore-synchronization-context.html).

-## Stay async
+### Best to stay async

-The first option is *don't resynchronise*.
+The best option is *don't resynchronise*.
 Don't throw away the benefits of async.
 This may be a fair amount of work, adding `await` and `async Task` on many methods, but it should always be the first choice.

-## Know when you do need to re-sync, and how to do it.

 In general async code contains one or more `await` statements, but also lots of synchronous statements that are not awaited.
 Doing synchronous things in async code is generally safe.
-Doing asynchronous things in synchronous code is generally dangerous, and should be avoided.

-If you get a deadlock in code that does follow the correct async patterns, it probably means that you have other problems lurking.
-Code that is never async or code that is always async tends to not have these problems.
-Code that tries to be both in different places often does.
+Doing asynchronous things in synchronous code and not awaiting it is generally dangerous, and should be avoided.
+Code that tries to embed async code within synchronous code often has synchronisation-related problems.
+Code that is never async or code that is always async tends to not have these.

+## Know when you do need to re-sync

 There is a short list of times when re-syncing is not avoidable.